keegango/lsqpy/README.md

 ![results](https://github.com/keegango/lsqpy/raw/master/images/linreg_results.png "linreg results")

 Visually, the line looks to be a good fit for the data.
 Looking in data.py, we can see that the true values for the slope and offset are 2 and 10 respectively.
-Seems like our method worked.
+Seems like our method worked!

 ### Moving foward

 Now of course this example is very simple.
-One could eyeball a line after looking at the plot of the data and obtain the same results.
+One could eyeball a line after looking at the data and obtain the same results.
 However, the power of lsqpy is that, with essentially the same code, you can solve problems in a huge range of applications.
 Least-squares problems show up in fields such as finance, control, image analysis, classification and so on.
-Problems in these arrays could have thousands of variables making it impossible for you to visualize of estimate a solution, but with lsqpy even these problems will be simple to formulate and solve.
+Problems in these areas could have thousands of variables making it impossible for you to visualize the data or estimate a solution, but with lsqpy even these problems will be simple to formulate and solve.

 ## Installing lsqpy